-In an earlier lecture, we saw an example of the increased computational power of a multi-layer network.
+When we introduced backpropagation, we saw the increased computational power of a multi-layer network.
 The reason for the increased power is that the hidden units discover effective ways of representing contingencies in the training data set.
 For example, a solution to the XOR problem in effect discovers how to do AND as well as OR relations, and piece these together.

 One of the problems with multi-layer nets is understanding exactly what they have discovered and are representing in the hidden layers.
 It is perhaps easiest to begin tackling this problem by setting up a network to do autoassociation.
 So let's turn the supervised backprop network with three layers of nodes (two layers of weights) into an unsupervised learning algorithm simply by setting the output equal to the input.
 Then we are seeking weights that achieve the goal that the outputs come as close as possible to matching the inputs, in a least squares sense.
 If we have a smaller number of hidden units than input or output units, we can ask: What has the network discovered about the input ensemble that is captured with the smaller dimensionality of the hidden unit layer?

-A theoretical result (Baldi and Hornik, 1988) showed that for the linear case this kind of network is closely related to a standard statistical technique called "Principal Components Analysis", (PCA) that dates back to 1933 (Hotelling, H. (1933).
+A theoretical result (Baldi and Hornik, 1988) showed that for the linear case this kind of network is closely related to a standard statistical technique called "Principal Component Analysis", (PCA) that dates back to 1901 (Karl Pearson) and independently discovered and named in 1933 (Hotelling, H. (1933).
 Analysis of a complex of statistical variables into principal components.
 J. Educ.
 Psych., 24, 417-441,498-520).
 The idea is that the variability in a data set consisting of n-dimensional vectors may concentrate along certain axes or subspaces of dimension m<n.
-Principal components analysis is one standard technique for finding the dimensions that capture the most variation.
-Suppose there are n input units, and m hidden units.
+Principal component analysis is one standard technique for finding the dimensions that capture the most variation.

+In the autoencoder case, suppose there are n input units, and m hidden units.
 Baldi and Hornik showed that the hidden units were finding the m-dimensional sub-space that capture the most variance.
-This is not exactly principal components analysis, but it is closely related.
+This is not the same as principal component analysis, but it is closely related.

-In this notebook you will learn about PCA, and then see how it can be done by neural-like systems that use local hebbian learning, and avoid error back-propagation.
+In this notebook you will learn about PCA, and then see how it can be done by neural-like systems that use local hebbian learning.
 In order to understand PCA, let's start with the following simple two neuron system.
 This is the simplest system for which correlational structure can be analyzed.
 The rationale is that the two neuron system will give us insight into the problem of finding structure in data sets with really high dimensionality, such as images or speech.